jooby-dev/jooby-docs/docs/message.md

-# General message format
+# Message format

-The sensor sends and receives messages in the following format:
+Devices send and receive messages in the following format:

 <table>
     <tbody>